New Spanish loan regulation takes its toll on August completions

 Not only were the Banks not prepared but neither were Notary offices.

-There also remained confusion as to whether the 10 day cooling off period started when the Notary received a copy of the offer, whether it included weekend and whether it was in fact when the Notary loaded the offer rather than received.
+There also remained confusion as to whether the 10 day cooling off period for a mortgage in Spain started when the Notary received a copy of the offer, whether it included weekend and whether it was in fact when the Notary loaded the offer rather than received.
 The changes in loan document requirements was one of the biggest issues.

 All of these factors had an impact and saw many completions delayed from the month they were supposed to complete.